netdata/netdata/health/README.md

   crit: $this > 80
 ```

-The `lookup` line will calculate the average CPU usage from system and user in the last 3 seconds, due to the fact we have
+The `lookup` line will calculate the average CPU usage from system and user in the last 3 seconds.
+Because we have
-the foreach in the `lookup` line, Netdata will create two independent alarms called respectively `dim_template_system`
+the foreach in the `lookup` line, Netdata will create two independent alarms called `dim_template_system`
 and `dim_template_user` that will have all the other parameters shared among them.

 ### Example 6

-Check if all dimensions is using more than 50% of cpu:
+Check if all dimensions are using more than 50% of cpu:

 ```
  alarm: dim_template